 - Marketing and automation

-Please note: Certain calls within these areas are exempt from the call restrictions as we understand they will require frequent calling such as polling status checks, or are of critical importance such as updating the opt out status of a contact.
+Please note: Certain calls within these areas are exempt from the call restrictions as we understand they will require frequent calling such as polling status checks, or are of critical importance such as updating the opt out status of a contact or sending an SMS or transactional email.
 Calls that are exempt will have this stated in their reference documentation, otherwise assume the call limits apply.

 We do reserve the right to slow down the amount of calls made to the API if we detect unusual usage patterns.